learning-zone/python-basics/README.md

 ## Q. What is tuple unpacking?

-First, let's discuss tuple packing.
+First, let\'s discuss tuple packing.
 It is a way to pack a set of values into a tuple.

 ```py
 mytuple=3,4,5
 mytuple
 ```

 (3, 4, 5)

 This packs 3, 4, and 5 into mytuple.

 Now, we will unpack the values from the tuple into variables x, y, and z.

 ```py
 x,y,z=mytuple
 x+y+z